 This post is an update on what I’ve been working on.
 Aside from mapping out ideas through a sketchbook, I’ve been pulling my sources of archived images and combining them with new images in an effort to composite more final pieces.
 I’ve learned a lot with my readings, but translating these ideas in image form has not been as concrete as I would have liked.
 Many of these abstract concepts are difficult to get my head around, let alone clearly illustrate.
-At the moment of this writing, I’ve mapped out 125 sketches which will be used for future composites and graphic symbolic overlays that I understand so far.
+At the moment of this writing, I’ve mapped out 125 sketches that will be used for future composites and graphic symbolic overlays that I understand so far.
 These sketches all come from the same text I’ve been reading all semester, Lectures on Ancient Philosophy.

 What I have in this post is more or less a sketchbook in the form of “finished” works that don’t seem to have a home just yet in any particular series.
-I’ll start out with what I’ve been discussing with my professors Christine Ridgway and Morgan Barrie for awhile now about the working series (as of this writing) Hierarchies of Thought.
+I’ll start out with what I’ve been discussing with my professors Christine Ridgway and Morgan Barrie for a while now about the working series (as of this writing) Hierarchies of Thought.
 The title of this series comes from the system of Hermeticism (aka high magic and alchemy) which was allegedly transcribed by Hermes Trismegistus.
 Entire books have been written about this person, who may be a representation of the Greek god Hermes and the Egyptian god Thoth.
 “As Above, So Below” basically theorizes that man is the counterpart of God on earth; as God is man’s counterpart in heaven.
 Therefore, it is a statement of an ancient belief that man’s actions on earth parallel the actions of God in heaven.
 This hermetic axiom has been summarized by many to hold the key to all mysteries…

 Building upon this series, I decided (with the guidance of my professors) to invoke modern-day corporate logos within these circular images.
 This idea, as noted, will build a stronger connection to audiences who know more about corporate logos than they do ancient symbols, such as the Mesopotamian symbol for god I used in the past for this series.